 Need even more ideas for substitute teachers to fill time?
 These are perfect for the awkward few minutes right before the bell rings.

-5. Try a math filler.
+6. Try a fun math activity

-Try one of these quick popsicle-stick math time fillers from Journey of a Substitute Teacher.
+Try one of these quick Popsicle-stick math time-fillers from Journey of a Substitute Teacher.

 “Take attendance after you get the kids started on the work, so they have time to get things completed.” —Terri Y.